-A subtlety arises in elementary function evaluations, in that Simulation 3.1 is likely to provide a correctly rounded result whereas a computation entirely at the target precision may be unable to do so.q For example, in an exponentiation $x^y$ it is hard to guarantee a correctly rounded result without using extra precision [37, sec.
+A subtlety arises in elementary function evaluations, in that Simulation 3.1 is likely to provide a correctly rounded result whereas a computation entirely at the target precision may be unable to do so.
+For example, in an exponentiation x^y it is hard to guarantee a correctly rounded result without using extra precision [41, sec.
 13.2].
 However, since elementary functions are not included in the IEEE standard the computed results will in any case depend upon the implementation.

-Simulation 3.1 has been used to develop a bfloat16 data type and basic arithmetic operations on it for Julia [30].
-A C++ header file for fp16 is available [41]; we note that it does not convert to fp16 after every scalar operation, but retains a number in fp32 as long as possible, in order to reduce the overhead caused by repeated conversions.
+Simulation 3.1 is used for Julia's built-in float16 (fp16) datatype [32], as well as for the Julia bfloat16 package [33].
+A C++ header file for fp16 is available [46]; we note that it does not convert to fp16 after every scalar operation, but retains a number in fp32 as long as possible, in order to reduce the overhead caused by repeated conversions.
 This implementation therefore is not of the form Simulation 3.1.
-SciPy has a float16 data type, which appears to use Simulation 3.1 with computations in single precision.
+SciPy has a float16 data type6, which appears to use Simulation 3.1 with computations in single precision.